o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/flexmatch/integration.md

 weight: 200
 ---

+## Prerequisites

+- Finish the session management integration for the game client and dedicated server.

 ## Integrate game client

 To support the optional FlexMatch feature including backfill, your client application need to implement the following use cases: